Dekeypetey40/kaberg-design/TESTING.md

 ### Lighthouse Validation

 - All fields that functioned were above 90 on all pages when I ran lighthouse.
+  - The only outlier was accessibility on the cart page at an 89.
 - There was an error with lighthouse where the performance did not show, so I could not see my performance ratings
   - To mitigate the potential performance issues all product images were resized and converted to webpage format.

 ## Bugs